-The first plot, which was produced by invocations of plotPayments, simply plots each payment of each mortgage against time.
+The plot in Figure 11.10, which was produced by invocations of plotPayments, simply plots each payment of each mortgage against time.
 The box containing the key appears where it does because of the value supplied to the keyword argument loc used in the call to pylab.legend.
 When loc is bound to 'best' the location is chosen automatically.
 This plot makes it clear how the monthly payments vary (or don't) over time, but doesn't shed much light on the relative costs of each kind of mortgage.